jdpodgurski/Wicked_Problems/README.md

 # Jake Podgurski

-A little infographic about me!
+A little info about me!

 From: Columbus, Ohio